LIONEL C. JOHNSON

 Lionel C. Johnson became president of the Pacific Pension & Investment Institute in July 2014.
-His career spans more than three decades during which he has been a leader in international business, public policy, and economic development.
+His career spans nearly four decades, during which he has been a leader in international business, public policy, and economic development.
 He has served as senior vice president of the Initiative for Global Development, as vice president of Turkey, Middle East, and North Africa Affairs at the Chamber of Commerce of the United States, and as senior vice president of Public Affairs at Fleishman-Hillard.

 Previously, Johnson was vice president and director of International Government Affairs at Citigroup and deputy assistant secretary of the Treasury for International Development, Debt and Environment Policy in the Clinton Administration.
 He was also a senior advisor for Resources, Plans, and Policy to Secretary of State Warren Christopher, and a member of the Department of State Policy Planning Staff.
 He served as deputy director of the Clinton/Gore transition team at the Department of State.